 If the Chairman is a non-employee and independent director, he or she shall serve as Lead Director.
 If the Chairman does not so qualify, the Board believes that it is in the best interest of the Company for the independent directors to appoint a Lead Director from among themselves.
 In such case, the Lead Director (1) shall preside at all meetings of the Board at which the Chairman is not present, and shall have the authority to call, and will lead, Non-Employee Director Sessions and Independent Director Sessions, (2) shall help facilitate communication between the Chairman/CEO and the independent directors, (3) shall advise the Chairman of the Board's informational needs, (4) shall approve the Board meeting agenda items and the schedule of Board meetings and (5) may request inclusion of additional agenda items.
 The Chairman and Lead Director, if separate from the Chairman, will be available, if requested by major shareholders, for consultation and direct communication.

 The Board has established the following guidelines to assist it in determining whether or not directors qualify as "independent" pursuant to the guidelines and requirements set forth in the New York Stock Exchange's Corporate Governance Rules.
+In the following guidelines, "immediate family member" means a person's spouse, parents, children, siblings, mothers and fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law, and anyone (other than domestic employees) who shares such person’s home.
 In each case, the Board will broadly consider all relevant facts and circumstances and shall apply the following standards (in accordance with the guidance, and subject to the exceptions, provided by the New York Stock Exchange in its Commentary to its Corporate Governance Rules:

 Employment and commercial relationships affecting independence.

 - Current Relationships.